everest-engineering/terraform-aws-mongodb-ec2/examples/mongodb-in-private-subnet/README.md

 3. Provision MongoDB:
 Configure the existing/created `ebs_volume_id`(s) and a`vailability_zone`(s) as `data_volumes` variable in `mongodb-in-private-subnet/main.tf`.

+> Instead of changing the variable values in `main.tf` you can rename `terraform.tfvars.sample` to `terraform.tfvars` and provide input values.

 ```hcl-terraform
 variable "data_volumes" {
   type = list(object({